deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 }
 ```

-We also have to mark the &epsilon;-transition states as visited to prevent infinte looping.
-The bottom of the recurison is when we reach a state with no &epsilon;-transitions.
+We also have to mark the &epsilon;-transition states as visited to prevent infinite looping.
+The bottom of the recursion is when we reach a state with no &epsilon;-transitions.
 This is the code or the search procedure:

 ```javascript
 function search(nfa, word) {